dkarter/retrovertigo/content/blog/customize-vims-gx-mapping/index.md

 title: "Customize Vim's gx mapping"
 ---

-One of my favorite Vim mappings is <kbd>g</kbd><kbd>x</kbd>, when hovering a URL with the cursor in normal mode and using this mapping, Vim will open the URL under the cursor with your default browser.
+One of my favorite Vim mappings is <kbd>g</kbd><kbd>x</kbd>.
+When hovering over a URL with the cursor in normal mode and using this mapping, Vim will open the URL under the cursor with your default browser.

-To learn more about this mapping which is part of the built-in NETRW plugin type `:h gx` inside Vim.
+To learn more about this mapping, which is part of the built-in NETRW plugin, type `:h gx` inside Vim.

 ## What if we could take this a step further?